 • Near the Coast: Once the shaking stops, move to higher ground immediately.
 Do not wait for a siren or an official tsunami warning.

 As a practical preparatory step, I install the official Info BMKG app on my phone before every trip.
 It provides real-time alerts directly from the Indonesian government.
-Having official data pushed to your phone is far safer than relying on panic and rumors on social media during an actual event.
+Having official data pushed to your phone is far safer than relying on panic and rumors during an actual event.

 Bali’s Animals

-Your main concerns are dogs and monkeys.
-The rabies risk from stray dogs is low but has a 100% fatality rate if untreated, so my rule is non-negotiable: any dog bite, no matter how small, means you go to a clinic for a rabies shot immediately.
-Monkeys, especially in places like the Ubud Monkey Forest, are a different problem.
-They are not a documented rabies threat, but they are clever thieves.
-I watched a monkey try to snatch a hat right off my head in Ubud; hold onto your belongings tightly.
+Your major worries are dogs and monkeys.
+The likelihood of contracting rabies from stray dogs is very low but if the disease is left untreated it leads to death with 100% certainty, so my rule is unbending: even the slightest dog bite is an indication that you must go to a clinic for a rabies vaccine without delay.
+Monkeys, notably in places like the Ubud Monkey Forest, are a different kind of challenge.
+They are not listed as rabies carriers but are nonetheless expert thieves when it comes to unsecured personal belongings.
+I saw a monkey attempting to take a hat straight from my head in Ubud; so be very careful with your things.

 For mosquitoes, malaria is not a concern in Bali (see Indonesia Rolls Out National Roadmap for Malaria Elimination and Prevention), but dengue fever is.
-Use repellent in jungle areas and sit near a fan at open-air restaurants.
-Finally, you will likely never see a snake unless you’re hiking off-trail.
-For the average tourist, it’s a non-issue.
+One of the most important health risks to manage is preventing mosquito bites.
+Use repellent in jungle areas, especially during dawn and dusk, and sit near a fan at open-air restaurants.
+For the average tourist, snakes are a non-issue unless you’re hiking off-trail.

 Gotchas You Shouldn’t Ignore

-• Money Changer Scams: Avoid small, unofficial-looking money changers offering unusually high rates.
+• Money Changer Scams: Avoid small, unofficial-looking money changers offering unusually high exchange rates.
 They are experts at short-changing you using sleight of hand.
-In general try not to use money exchange at all and use your credit card.
+My system is to either use my credit card or only withdraw from official bank ATMs.

 • Phone Snatching: This is most common in Canggu and Seminyak.
 Thieves on motorbikes snatch phones from people who are walking on the side of the road while texting or navigating.
 Local expat forums report this happening daily.
 Keep your phone out of sight when you’re near a busy road, or step well away from the curb to check it.